aquitania99/sydney-kids-activities/README.md

 ## 1. The Problem We're Solving

 Parents in Sydney want to find activities for their kids, filtered by age.
-The challenge is data — there is no single "kids activities" database.
+The challenge is data, there is no single "kids activities" database.
 We need to pull from multiple sources, normalise everything into one shape, and store it locally.

 **Three types of data we need:**